HardikOrg/ademo/README.md

 In the Content tab, videos can be added to the playlist.
 In Playlist tab, they can be removed.
 Play button starts player with data from the playlist

-Repeat modes, seek, skip and settings are basic ExoPlayer capabilities.
-Displaying current playing video in the queue is kinda buggy, sorry 🙂
+Repeat modes, seek, skip and settings are basic ExoPlayer capabilities

 <p float="left">
   <img src="/.github/4.png" width="200" />